 Ivy prefers moist but well-drained soil rich in organic matter, such as is found on the forest floor.
 Ivy plants don't like standing water.
 As a landscape plant, ivy does well on steep or shaded banks and areas under trees that are too shady for grass.
 It also does well as an underplanting between shrubs.

-As a horizontal creeping vine, most varieties grow to about 6 to 8 inches high.
-All ivy varieties are excellent climbers, reaching heights of 50 feet on walls, fences or trellises.
+As a horizontal creeping vine, many varieties may only grow to about 6 to 8 inches high above ground because of the leaf stems and foliage, although they may scramble along the ground on long stems that may reach 50 feet in length.
+All ivy varieties are excellent climbers, covering walls, fences or trellises.
 Ivy grows vertically by extending rootlets with adhesive tips that cling tightly to brick, masonry or wood.

 Propagation and Planting

 You can propagate most ivy plants by cutting off several inches of a growing vine tip and putting it in water.
-Roots will emerge in about a month, and the cutting is ready to plant.
+Roots will emerge in about a month or less, and the cutting is ready to plant.
 Plant the cutting in the ground deep enough to cover all the roots and put a couple of inches of moist soil on top.

 You also can spread ivy by putting a growing vine tip several inches in the ground and covering with soil.
 The tip will sprout roots and grow into a new vine.
 Space plants about a foot or two apart for fast coverage.
 There are ivy varieties that are winter hardy in most of the U.S. snowbelt states.